We have zero tolerance policy with regard to modern slavery and human trafficking.

 All raw materials and components are sourced from supply partners, both domestically and internationally, in compliance with Mitsubishi Electric Corporation’s “CSR Procurement Policy”3.

 Our principal supplier of goods and services is our parent company Mitsubishi Electric Corporation.
 We also buy goods and services from other Mitsubishi Electric group companies.

-We may source other goods and services to meet our business needs - whether for onward supply to our customers in conjunction with our supply of Mitsubishi Electric goods and services or for export to our parent company.
+We may source other goods and services to meet our business needs - whether for onward supply to our customers in conjunction with our supply of Mitsubishi Electric goods and services.

 Our UK terms and conditions of purchase include Corporate Social Responsibility compliance undertakings from the supplier to apply policies to ensure the supplier and any sub-contractor to the supplier:

 Mitsubishi Electric Corporation have been seeking consent from suppliers to agreement on initiatives for social issues including human rights issues.
 In addition, Mitsubishi Electric Corporation have continued to promote efforts and give instruction to understand human rights violation risks by suppliers (i.e., forced labour using foreign labourers, dangerous and hazardous labour).

 We rely on each Mitsubishi Electric Group Supplier’s own due diligence processes for risk assessment and verification and its contractual compliance requirements as applicable to its sub-contractors to support compliance within the procurement supply chain.

 As part of these processes, Mitsubishi Electric Europe B.V. and Mitsubishi Electric Group Supplier each apply: